Do you want to make an enquiry or make a booking?

 What is Occupational Therapy?

-- Gross Motor Skills: Movements and actions that use larger muscle groups and body parts
+- Gross motor skills - movements and actions that use larger muscle groups and body parts.

-- Sensory Processing: How we receive and process information from our environment and react to this information
+- Sensory processing - how we receive and process information from our environment and react to this information.

 What does Occupational Therapy at Hessel Group look like?

-Our OT’s strive to assist individuals to live an independent and meaningful life.
+Our OT’s based in SA, strive to assist individuals to live an independent and meaningful life.
 The first steps when starting therapy is to gather information about your needs and complete an individual assessment.
 This will assist in developing a personalised therapy plan that best meets your needs and works towards your goals.

 - Identify any strengths and areas the individual finds challenging